-(c) With respect to "stormwater offset projects" required in "impaired watersheds" pursuant to 10 V.S.A.
-Section 1264a, involved land shall include only that portion of the tract of land owned or controlled by the applicant which is actually to be used for the offset project.
+(c) With respect to "stormwater" offset projects" required in "impaired watersheds" pursuant to 10 V.S.A. § 1264a, involved land shall include only that portion of the tract of land owned or controlled by the applicant which is actually to be used for the offset project.

-(6) "Material change" means any change to a permitted development or subdivision which has a significant impact on any finding, conclusion, term or condition of the project's permit or which may result in a significant adverse impact with respect to any of the criteria specified in 10 V.S.A.
-Section 6086(a)(1) through (a)(10).
+(6) "Material change" means any cognizable change to a permitted development or subdivision, or project approved pursuant to 10 V.S.A. § 6086b, which has a significant impact on any finding, conclusion, term or condition of the project's permit or which may result in a significant adverse impact with respect to any of the criteriaspecified in 10 V.S.A. § 6086(a)(1) through (a)(10).

-(7) "Substantial change" means any change in a pre-existing development or subdivision which may result in a significant adverse impact with respect to any of the criteria specified in 10 V.S.A.
-Section 6086(a)(1) through (a)(10).
+(7) "Substantial change" means any cognizable change to a pre-existing development or subdivision which may result in significant adverse impact with respect to any of the criteria specified in 10 V.S.A. § 6086(a)(1) through (a)(10).

 (8) "Pre-existing development" mean any development in existence on June 1, 1970 and any development which was commenced before June 1, 1970 and completed by March 1, 1971.
-"Pre-existing development" also means any telecommunication facility in existence on July 1, 1997, unless that facility is already subject to jurisdiction pursuant to 10 V.S.A., Section 6001(3)(A).
+"Pre-existing development" also means any telecommunications facility in existence on July 1, 1997, unless that facility is already subject to jurisdiction pursuant to 10 V.S.A. § 6001(3)(A).